 Expats who are used to large properties should remember that Switzerland is a small country – space is limited, and the market is quite tight.

 Accommodation in Zurich mostly consists of apartments and houses.
 City apartments won't differ much from other large cities around the world, while nearby towns and villages often have terraced apartments.
 There are usually four to eight apartments per building that have terraces rather than balconies or gardens.
 These offer outdoor space without the work associated with maintaining a garden.
 Houses usually have small gardens, while swimming pools are rare.

 Unfortunately, house prices in Zurich reflect its position as one of the world's best cities to live in.
 Being close to the lake easily doubles or triples rental prices, so it might be worth doing the proper research and budgeting before relocating.

 City living in Zurich

 Living in the city centre is probably easier for single expats or those with older children.
-Most people live in apartments, as space is limited and children have less room to play.
+Most people live in apartments, so space is limited and children have less room to play.
 Enge and Seefled are popular with bankers and lawyers, but keep in mind that most restaurants in this area are closed on Sundays.
 Older, more affluent Swiss residents tend to live in Fluntern and Zürichberg, which are located near the city's zoo.